 5. Magic Wand Tool: This tool is very useful when it needs to be selected object with a similar color tone, stroke color or opacity.
 Clicking on the object will do the job.

-6. Perspective Selection Tool: This Tool is useful when working with angles and perspective by clicking on the object the tools help in selecting objects that are in perspective.
+6. Perspective Selection Tool: This Tool is useful when working with angles and perspective; by clicking on the object, the tools help select objects in perspective.

 Other than these six tools, we also have the function of isolation.
 This function helps the user to isolate a path, layer or any component from the other document.

 Step 2: Create a Simple Artwork, as Created in the image below.

 Step 3: Click on the Selection tool and select the leaves to change the color of the same.

 Step 4: Since the leaves are grouped together, select the direct selection tool to select individual leaves and change the color of the same.